ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 confirming that the changes did not change the document semantics.
 This allows for errata, etc. to be immediately applied to the document in place.
-Note that this is consistent with AUTH48 process because the AD can sign off on changes after IESG approval.
+Note that this is consistent with AUTH48 process because the AD can sign off on changes after IESG approval (see
+{{consensus-rfc}} for more on this).
 Moreover, the stakes here are quite low because we can always publish a new Version that reverts any change.

 ## Editing

-In this model, V.0 is published without any professional editing other than what occurs during the normal WG and IESG process.
+In this model, V.0 can be published without any professional editing other than what occurs during the normal WG and IESG process.
 This is intended to favor rapid publication over perfection, but is still compatible with editing.
 There are two primary options: